f4b6a3/tsid-creator/README.md

 The node is adjustable from 0 to 20 bits.
 The node bits affect the counter bits.
 The time component can be used for ~69 years if stored in a SIGNED 64 bits integer field.
+The time component can be used for ~139 years if stored in a UNSIGNED 64 bits integer field.
 ```

 The time component can be 1 ms or more ahead of the system time when necessary to maintain monotonicity and generation speed.